movementlabsxyz/ffs/sdk/cli/ffs-dev/docs/cli/README.md

 * `get-block-commitment` — Get a block commitment for a given height and attester
 * `get-accepted-commitment-at-height` — Get accepted commitment at a specific height
 * `get-posted-commitment-at-height` — Get posted commitment at a specific height
-* `get-max-tolerable-block-height` — Get max tolerable superBlock height
+* `get-max-tolerable-block-height` — Get max tolerable commitment height
 * `stake` — Stake tokens for the MCR domain
 * `get-stake` — Get the current epoch stake for an attester
 * `unstake` — Unstake tokens from the MCR domain